bowser-js/bowser/README.md

 Bowser
 ------
 A Browser detector.
-Because sometimes, there is no other way, and not even good modern browser provide good feature detection mechanisms.
+Because sometimes, there is no other way, and not even good modern browsers always provide good feature detection mechanisms.

-Works like this:
+So... it works like this:

     if (bowser().msie && bowser().version <= 6) {
       alert('hello China');